 Once you start a mentoring program, the work is not done.
 Results can be measured both qualitatively and quantitatively.

 For example, you may want to determine how participants feel about the program and their mentoring relationship (a qualitative look at the program).
-For this, could could send out quick surveys (with MentorcliQ’s mentoring software, this can be automated or manual via QuickcliQs).
+For this, you could send out quick surveys (with MentorcliQ’s mentoring software, which can be automated or manual via QuickcliQs).
 That survey data can give you early warning signs that something is wrong, or early success indicators you can put before executive teams.

 On the quantitative side, you may choose to examine the downstream impacts that mentoring has on turnover rates and productivity.
-Generally, both qualitative and quantitative data gathering and analysis require a significant lift from the program admins, unless a software approach is used to automatically send, receive, and analyze data sources.
+Generally, both qualitative and quantitative data gathering and analysis require a significant lift from the program admins, unless a software approach is used to send, receive, and analyze data sources automatically.

 Changing Lives Is the Highest Calling for Mentoring Programs